 A hangover can happen after heavy drinking.
 It occurs when your body finishes processes the alcohol and your blood alcohol level drops to zero.14

 A hangover is accompanied by unpleasant mental and physical symptoms.19 Hangover symptoms vary from person to person.

 A hangover can raise body temperature and cause fever.
 However, it is not common.
 If you develop a fever while fighting off a hangover, it is important to rest and drink plenty of water.

 If your fever climbs or does not subside over time, contact your doctor.
 While a low-grade fever is not a cause for concern, it can become dangerous if it gets too high.

 There are several reasons why you might develop a fever with a hangover.
 Some are more serious than others.

-Here are five of the top causes of hangover fevers:
+Here are four of the top causes of hangover fevers:

 Drinking alcohol takes a toll on your immune system.18

 About two hours after you drink alcohol, your body’s pro-inflammatory cytokine levels rise.
 This promotes an inflammatory response, which can intensify a hangover.5